 Your landlord can only increase your rent by a guideline set by the provincial government every year.

 The guideline is calculated according to the Consumer Price Index.
-It is released no later than August 31 every year, and goes into effect on January 1 the following year.
+It is released by August 31 every year, and goes into effect on January 1 the following year.

-Note: If you move into a unit that's never been used as a residential space before November 15, 2018, then your landlord can increase your rent by however much they want once a year.
-For example, if you decide to rent a newly built basement apartment because it's more affordable than a condo or apartment, your landlord may choose to drastically increase the rent next year.
-New residential units won't be constrained by rent control.
+Note: New residential units constructed after November 15, 2018 won't be constrained by rent control.
+If you move into a unit that's never been used as a residential space before November 15, 2018, then your landlord can increase your rent by however much they want once a year.

 Can my rent go up above the guideline?

 If your landlord wishes to increase your rent above the rent increase guideline, they must first submit a request to the LTB.